azwang10/most-kmers/README.md

 However, unsure of what the very low 6-mers are or why the line still slopes upward slightly.
 A future test may include forward and backwards concensus sequences since the transposons could clearly be backwards.
 Also, since the genome is circular, really a couple more sequences, like only 5, should be added that span the gap.

 Altogether though, I'm pretty suprised that the result was that clear.
 A success!
-Also, used a hash table so like I'm almost a pro now.
+Also, used a hash table so I'm almost a pro now.

 The final plot is [6-mers.png](6-mers.png), and the main code is [rank-kmers.py](rank-kmers.py).